Grulfen/SwarmSight/README.md

 2. Unzip the downloaded file
 3. Install by clicking setup.exe

+#Educational Materials and Examples

+A sample video with example analysis and a presentation with examples of how the activity data could be used is located in the [Examples folder](Examples)

 #Problems
 If you run into problems, please [report them as issues](https://github.com/justasb/SwarmSight/issues).